dotlang/language/README.md

 2) call `YourClass.MyClass` static constructor method: `yclass = YourClass.MyClass(mclass);`
 - The only case where `<` and `,` is allowed in method name is for above purpose.
 - `float f; int x = $int(f);` this will call `int` method on class `float` to do casting.
 This can be called automatically by compiler if needed.
 For template types (like array or hash), you should name the function according to full-name not short-name (`Array<char>` instead of `char[]`).
-- empty/undefined/not-initialized state of a variable is named "undef" state and is shown by `$MyClass()` which means casting empty to `MyClass` (MyClass is type of the variable).
-You can shortcut this by `$MyClass` notation.
-If type can be inferred you can use only `$`.
+- empty/undefined/not-initialized state of a variable is named "undef" state and is shown by `nil`.
-- Value of a variable before initialization is undef which is denoted by `$` or `$MyClass` where MyClass is type of the variable.
+- Value of a variable before initialization is undef which is denoted by `nil`.
-- You can also return `$MyClass` when you want to indicate invalid state for a variable.
+- You can also return `nil` when you want to indicate invalid state for a variable.
+- Calling a method or field on a `nil` object, gives you `nil`.

 ###Undef
 ###Instantiation